aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

 -

 ########################################################################################
-Added earthonions version of the fallout4 theme back to the repo as a single download.
+Added earthonions version of the fallout4 theme to the repo.

- *->(has the old u.i with no layout fixes)

- *->(Has overlapping text in the payloads menu)

 ########################################################################################
-added aztec yt version of the fallout4 theme back to the repo as a single download.
+added aztec yt version of the fallout4 theme back to the repo.

- *->(Has the updated u.i text to look closer to terminal style)

- *->(Overlapping text has been removed in this version)

 ########################################################################################
 OOPA
 ########################################################################################
 without the img the menu will have a black BG or the default img.
-*->(this will not break the vue app)
+*->(this will not break the vue app)(But the theme will not work correctly)
 ########################################################################################